Photos & sketches: Doug Walter

-Wider Is Better
+Wider Is Better for a Stair Remodel

 I also suggested extending the width of the stairs on the latch side to recognize the space needed to set down a package while fumbling for keys.
 A wider stair is also easier to get to from the sides, where a closed stringer is a potential trip hazard.
 My sketch didn’t call for balusters because you don’t need them until the total rise is 30 inches or more.